sgoodm/python-distance-rasters/README.md

 ### From source

-To install this package from source, first clone this repository, then use pip to install it:
+To install this package from source, first clone this repository, then use pip to install:
 ```
 git clone git@github.com:sgoodm/python-distance-rasters.git
 cd python-distance-rasters